 Presentation & Judging

 This year’s Finalist Presentations will be held virtually via Zoom.
-Each project team has been assigned a presentation time, which can be viewed here.
+Each project team has been assigned a presentation time, which will be communicated to you.
 You will receive an email with the link to your zoom room several days before your presentation date.
 Following your team’s presentation, one member of your team will remain in the Zoom room to participate in a 5-minute interview that will be used for promotional purposes.
 Please make sure to view the Presentation & Judging tab on this page for more specifics.

-For the safety of all Merit Award Judges and Finalists, this year’s Finalist Presentations will be held virtually via Zoom.
-Each project team has been assigned a presentation time, which can be viewed here.
+This year’s Finalist Presentations will be held virtually via Zoom.
+Each project team has been assigned a presentation time.
 A few days before your scheduled presentation, you will receive an email with the link to your presentation’s Zoom Room.
 Please make sure to forward this to any members of your team who will be participating in your presentation.

 Each presentation will proceed as follows: